chriswoojinlee/asmr/README.md

 An overview of this project:
-- The application will produce various ASMR trigger sounds such as rain, wind, thunder, fire crackling, singing bowls, and tuning forks.
+- The application will produce various ASMR trigger sounds such as rain, wind, thunder, and fire crackling.
 Core features include being able to make custom preset sound profiles, being able to combine multiple sounds at once, being able to adjust the volume of each sound, and of course, playing sounds.

 - This project is of interest to me because when I study and sleep every day, I occasionally encounter distracting noises from the rest of my household or